 Read more about the role of reactive phosphate rock fertilisers in Australia

 BioAg products using reactive phosphate rock

-Available with Muriate of Potash (MoP) or Sulphate of Potash (SoP) Highly reactive, high-grade reactive phosphate rock (RPR) combined with BioAg’s microbial digesting agent and potassium sulphate (sulphate of potash) in a ratio of 3:1.
+PotPhos with Sulphate of Potash (SoP) is highly reactive, high-grade reactive phosphate rock (RPR) combined with BioAg’s microbial digesting agent and potassium sulphate (sulphate of potash) in a ratio of 3:1.
 Suited to all grazing systems where potassium (K) inputs are needed.

 P 8.4% | S 6.8% | Ca 31%